The Ultimate Guide to Personas and Why You Should be Excited

 Firstly, it builds empathy.
 Building a persona helps you visualise and feel the pains and needs of your user.
 The user you are designing for is no longer a statistic but a real person with real needs and aspirations.
 When developing ideas, it is easy for one to fall in love with your own idea and continue the process in a self-referential manner.
 A persona takes your bias out of the design and focuses your solution on the user, ensuring that a real need is met.

-Besides yourself, it also helps align the team by building a common understanding of user needs.
+Secondly it aligns the team by building a common understanding of user needs.
 Meetings and discussions over ideas and products can be streamlined to focus on the persona needs.
-This may be exceptionally useful when you need to convince a senior stakeholder of a design decision.
+This maybe exceptionally useful when you need to convince a senior stakeholder of a design decision.
 Essentially, a well-developed persona can be used when your team maps out its strategy all the way to product/service implementation.
-Some teams do this by displaying their personas all over the office (even in washrooms, we hear) to help team members form a connection to the personas and design with greater empathy.
+Some teams do this by displaying their personas all over the office (even in washrooms) to help team members form a connection to the personas and design with greater empathy.

 Have "Anna Lee- Thrifty Fashionista" pasted in your office- How might we design for her?

 Talk to your users, get to know them and ask them lots of questions.
 Then identify patterns in users’ responses and build an affinity map.
 Cluster pain points, behaviours, goals and expectations to build an archetypal model based on clusters seen.
-Then map these models to a human stereotype for pectoral reference.
+Then map these insights into a persona template.

-It can get tricky and one may easily map a 65 year old user to a 70 year old user but remember that behavioural traits exist beyond demographics.
+Remember that behavioural traits exist beyond demographics.
 A 65 year old senior executive may share similar traits to a 35 year old mother, eventually forming 1 persona.
-Oh and remember, give a nickname to the persona so that people can frame their minds, ie Thrifty Fashionista Anna Lee or Geeky Nerd David.
+Give a nickname to the persona so that people can frame their minds, ie Thrifty Fashionista Anna Lee or Geeky Nerd David.

 Personas can be as simple as a drawing as some key words.